arendst/Tasmota/README.md

 # Sonoff-Tasmota (KNX_MOD)

-This is a MOD for Sonoff-Tasmota to integrate KNX Protocol to its features.
+This is a [MOD](https://github.com/ascillato/Sonoff-Tasmota_KNX) for Sonoff-Tasmota to integrate KNX Protocol to its features.

-This MOD uses the KNX Libary [ascillato/ESP-KNX-IP_Lite](https://github.com/ascillato/ESP-KNX-IP_Lite)
+This MOD requires the KNX Library [ascillato/ESP-KNX-IP_Lite](https://github.com/ascillato/ESP-KNX-IP_Lite)

 Basic Functionality is Available.
 Work in progress.